Kinds of types in Scala, part 3: embedding some more info in a type

 bulb.turnOn.turnOff // Bulb[Off]

-Because Switch, On and Off are not used for anything else than indicating the state with type, they are named phantom types.
-Currently, it is just a pattern, but Dotty will let us mark type as an erased term, which makes it exist only in compile time.
+Because Switch, On and Off are not used for anything other than indicating the state with a type, they are called phantom types.
+Currently, it is just a pattern, but Dotty will let us mark a type as an erased term, which makes it exist only in compile time.

 case class Test(a: String, b: Int)